ANZAC Cottage

 Murals

-Artist Drew Straker has provided concept designs for both of the bus stops..
-Drew will paint these murals onto metal sheeting that will be attached to the existing structures.
+Artist Drew Straker provided concept designs for both of the bus stops..
+Drew painted these murals onto metal sheeting that is attached to the existing structures.

 The construction of the sandbag component

-To explain, the ‘sandbag’ component is not as easy as it seems and the Friends have contracted the New Zealand Defence Forces and the member of the NZDF who oversaw and implemented a similar project in New Zealand to undertake this complex procedure.
+To explain, the ‘sandbag’ component is not as easy as it seems.
+The Friends contracted the New Zealand Defence Forces and the member of the NZDF who oversaw and implemented a similar project in New Zealand to undertake this complex procedure.

-The Friends have applied for funding to bring this gentleman to Perth, along with accommodation and meals and he will be able to apply his knowledge of the execution of this part of the project.
-He will be assisted by labour and assistance from members of the Australian Defence Forces.
-It is this collaboration that makes the project a true “ANZAC” project and has strong connections to the fact that the project is due to be launched in 2018 , the centenary of the Armistice.
+The Friends applied for funding to bring this gentleman to Perth, along with accommodation and meals and he was able to apply his knowledge of the execution of this part of the project.
+He was assisted by labour and assistance from members of the Australian Defence Forces.
+It was this collaboration that made the project a true “ANZAC” project with strong connections to the fact that the project was launched in 2018 , the centenary of the Armistice.

 World War I Slang